0x1B40/English-Accent-Classifier-App/README.md

 [![Watch the video](mq3.png)](https://youtu.be/ONuoW3pODB8)

-# Problem Statement:

-## Objective:
+## Features:
-Build a working script or simple tool that can do the following:
 1. Accept a public video URL (e.g., Loom or direct MP4 link).
 2. Extract the audio from the video.
-3. Analyze the speaker’s accent to detect English language speaking candidates.
+3. Analyze the speaker’s accent to detect English language speaking accents
 Output:
   - Classification of the accent (e.g., British, American, Australian, etc.)
   - A confidence in English accent score (e.g., 0-100%)